getzola/zola/docs/content/documentation/content/shortcodes.md

 ```

 The body of the shortcode will be automatically passed down to the rendering context as the `body` variable and needs
-to be in a newline.
+to be on a new line.

 If you want to have some content that looks like a shortcode but not have Zola try to render it,
 you will need to escape it by using `{%/*` and `*/%}` instead of `{%` and `%}`.
 You won't need to escape